EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 ### Skill check:

 action of rolling 2d6 (modified by Gate tyranny and oppression) and comparing it to their skill gate.
-If result is equal or lower check succeeds.
+If result is lower check succeeds.

 ### Skill gate:

 value of five (5) modified by all affecting modifiers (proficiencies) and stat scores.
-Stat scores are added only if you are at least trained in that check.

 ### Critical skill: